Quirky Cooking

 I’ve been buying pantry ingredients online for about 20 years now – usually through whole food co-ops and bulk buying websites – and it has not only saved me a lot of money but also greatly reduced the need to be always dashing to the shops!
 (See this article I wrote on Bulk Food Buying & Co-ops – March, 2011.)
 I’ve gone through stages of meal-planning and shopping once a fortnight or once a month, and I often challenge myself to make meals from the pantry and freezer to use up what I’ve got!
 (See my “Using up what I’ve got” videos on IGTV and Facebook.)

-This is not the time to start doing gigantic bulk orders (because we need to share the resources)!
-It’s not about hoarding supplies.
-It is about knowing how to order online, what to look for, and how to reduce your trips out to buy food (and therefore reduce your risk of infection).
+Bulk buying is not about hoarding supplies.
+It’s about knowing how to order online, what to look for, and how to reduce your trips out to buy food.
 Even a kilo or two of the main food groups below will keep you going for a while, and will help you not to stress over supplies while in lockdown.

 My friend Greti (a well-loved member of my Quirky Cooking Chat Group) sent me an email explaining what life is like in California under orders to stay at home.
 She shared her list of what she keeps in her pantry and home, and I’ve adapted it for Australian readers and added some of my own tips for you.
 We hope you find it helpful.